 This recital for solo violin with and without electronics, which the New York Times called “breathless and often daring,” is entitled Shifting Ground.
 Kenney weaves selections from Bach’s Sonatas and Partitas with contemporary compositions, placing the past and the present in a compelling dialogue.
-Contemporary selections include music by Reena Esmail, Paul Wiancko, Samuel Adams, Du Yun, and the Boston premiere of new works by Salina Fisher and Angélica Negrón.
+Contemporary selections include music by Steve Reich, Paul Wiancko, Du Yun, and the Boston premiere of new works by Salina Fisher and Angélica Negrón.

 The program, in Kenney’s words, shows “that art need not be defined by era to express our shared humanity.”
 The New York Times wrote, “the rising musician Alexi Kenney juxtaposed Baroque and contemporary solo works in a recital that revealed a kinship among them.”

 This performance also has a streaming option February 24- March 2.

 “It would be unfair to say that someday Kenney will be a superstar.
 He already is.”Cleveland Classical